 Preparing a ticket for escalation

 Let’s start with your checklist for phase 1.
 You’ll first want to identify your ticket type and priority.
 Can your agents replicate the customer’s problem in a neutral test environment or only under their specific circumstances?
 If you picked the first, that means it’s a problem and it needs to be sent to the developer team.
 Assign it proper priority—most tickets are normal priority unless multiple accounts are impacted by the problem.

 Next, you’ll want to take proper replication steps.
-Developers and customer service agents might read the same information contained in a ticket in different ways.
+Developers and customer service agents might read the same information contained in a ticket in different ways, which could result in conflicting ticket management styles.
 So standardizing your summary—into a beginning, middle, and end—ensures everyone is speaking the same language.

 You’re now fully in phase 2.
-This phase is all about making sure the right information gets to the right teams, as well as the customer, as quickly as possible.
+This phase of the escalation process is all about getting the right information to the right teams, as well as the customer, as quickly as possible.
 First, are you selecting the right dev groups to handle the problem?
-Training your advocates on flagging the right group, with the best skill set to solve the problem, is key.
+Training your advocates on escalation process procedures, including flagging the right group with the best skill set to solve the problem, is key.
 Related: advocates should be adding relevant tags: this ensures the ticket is named properly from here on out.
-Last, but certainly not least, the advocate continues communicating with the customer.
-Though the issue may take some time to resolve, customers appreciate knowing their call has made an impact.
+Last but not least, the advocate continues communicating with the customer.
+Though it may take some time before it’s resolved, customers appreciate knowing their call has made an impact.

 After escalating the ticket

-Following up can be tricky, but it’s essential.
+Following up can be tricky, but it’s essential to ensure resolution.
 At Zendesk, our rule of thumb is for the advocate to check on escalated tickets once every two weeks.
 If the advocate learns that no progress has been made, we’ve developed an internal checklist to move things along by asking the right questions.